Roger Federer 2023: Net Worth, Salary, and Endorsements

-He is one of the eight men to have achieved a Career Grand Slam and a record 31 singles Grand Slam finals in the men's division, including ten consecutive times, from the 2005 Wimbledon Championships to the 2007 US Open.
+He is one of the eight men to have achieved a Career Grand Slam and reach a record 31 singles Grand Slam finals in the men's division, including ten consecutive appearances, from the 2005 Wimbledon Championships to the 2007 US Open.

 Federer has also etched his name on a record 6 ATP Finals titles, and 28 ATP World Tour Masters 1000 titles.
 He has also won a record 23 ATP World Tour 500 titles.

-At the US Open 2019, Roger Federer became the oldest major quarter-finalist since 39-year-old Jimmy Connors made the semi-finals of the 1991 US Open.
-At Wimbledon 2021, he became the oldest in the Open Era.
+At the US Open 2019, Roger Federer became the oldest major quarter-finalist since 39-year-old Jimmy Connors made it to the semi-finals of the 1991 US Open.
+At Wimbledon 2021, he became the oldest participant in the Open Era.

 Federer and Nadal played in every French Open and Wimbledon final from 2006 to 2008.
-The Swiss maestro has recorded 10 Grand Slam losses against Nadal, who is now tied with Federer for 20 Grand Slam titles.
+The Swiss maestro has recorded 10 Grand Slam losses against Nadal, who has now surpassed Federer with 22 Grand Slam titles.

 Roger Federer was suffering from an injury on his right knee and he underwent surgery for the same in February 2020.
 He then underwent another knee surgery in June and ended his 2020 season.

-Federer's desire to return to tour with the Australian Open in 2021 had to, unfortunately, be pushed aside as he simply didn't have enough time for recovery.
+Federer's desired to return to the Tour with the Australian Open in 2021 had to, unfortunately, be pushed aside as he didn't have enough time for recovery.
 The Swiss star made a comeback at the 2021 French Open, followed by a quarter-final run at Wimbledon Championships.

 Post Wimbledon, Federer found the need to have yet another knee surgery and pulled out of the rest of the ATP tour.